Help us make our health services even better

 - If the complaint is about a staff member, you should provide his/her name.

-- Initially you will be contacted by the call centre agent who will take down all of your information.
-Once the matter is resolved, you will get another SMS confirming the outcome the person at the facility discussed with you.
+- Initially, you'll be contacted by the call centre agent who'll take down all your information.
+Once the matter is resolved, you'll get another SMS confirming the outcome the person at the facility discussed with you.

-- You will get a SMS acknowledging your complaint and a reference number after all of details have been captured on the electronic system.
+- You'll get a SMS acknowledging your complaint and a reference number after all of the details have been captured on the electronic system.
 If your complaint can be resolved immediately, the call centre agent will contact you within 20 minutes.
-If it is a complex complaint, staff at the facility have been tasked to contact with you within 20 minutes to let you know what steps will be taken.
+If it's a complex complaint, staff at the facility have been tasked to make contact with you within 20 minutes to let you know what steps will be taken.

-Should the complaint require further attention, the details will be sent to the official at the facility who is tasked with handling call centre complaints.
-The facility official will then contact the complainant and provide progress about the complaint, or report its outcome, on a web-based monitoring system within two hours.
+If the complaint requires further attention, the details will be sent to the official at the facility who's tasked with handling call centre complaints.
+The facility official will then contact the complainant and provide progress about the complaint, or report its outcome, on a web-based monitoring system within 2 hours.

-Once the complaint is resolved, the complainant will receive another SMS to confirm the outcome and clients will be phoned to confirm if they are satisfied.
-If they are not satisfied, they will be informed of other avenues – for example, approaching the Independent Complaints Advisory Commission.
+Once the complaint is resolved, you'll receive another SMS to confirm the outcome.
+You'll also receive a phone call to confirm if you're satisfied.
+If you're not satisfied, you'll be informed of other avenues – for example, approaching the Independent Complaints Advisory Commission.

 Listen to the radio ads of the health complaints project in English, Afrikaans and Xhosa: